 For example, imagine your cloud services platform experienced a rare infrastructure problem.
 Is your team proactively monitoring these critical parts of your operational “engine,” or do they perpetually find themselves in a reactive, fix-it-on-the-fly mode?
 If the latter, company leadership must take a hard look at the lost productivity and the financial cost of knee-jerk operations management.

 This is much like the value of preventive medicine or car maintenance.
 The responsibility of understanding the current condition of your IT and keeping those systems healthy and running optimally rests squarely on Operations Management.
 Complete visibility into your IT’s current state and ongoing management of those components makes all the difference—allowing you to anticipate and meet challenges in stride before they become big problems.

 Ask Yourself the Tough Questions

 When it comes to knowing whether your Operations Management has all the bases covered, consider some of the core responsibilities that fall under their domain:

 - Architecture – Is your existing IT infrastructure—hardware components and software applications—integrated properly today and designed to scale with you later?

 - Cloud Migration & Operations – Do you have the expertise in-house to make your transition from on-premise to the cloud seamless and secure?

 - Managed Infrastructure – Is 24/7 monitoring standard practice across your IT infrastructure?
 If not, why?

-- Change Management – Do you have the experienced IT resources needed to effectively vet IT investments or contribute knowledgeably to strategic decisions?
+- Change Management – Do you have the experienced IT resources needed to vet IT investments or contribute knowledgeably to strategic decisions effectively?